On the class of caustic on the moduli space of odd spin curves

+The second part of the proof of the main theorem deals with computation of all the boundary coefficients.
+Here we use the classical machinery of the intersection theory, namely, we compute intersection numbers of $\cW$ and $\cCau$ with several test families and obtain sufficient number of equations to reconstruct all the coefficients.

+The computations that we briefly outlined above turn out to be quite lengthy after carefully writing all the details.
+The resulting formulas in Theorem~\ref{thm:caustic_and_base_point_divisors_formula} are not looking very simple either.
+It is therefore natural to look for a test to check the result.
+We find a relation between $2[\W] + [\Cau]$ and $\lambda$ using an alternative approach in Section~\ref{sec:verification_section}.
+The computation of intersection numbers of $\cW$ and $\cCau$ with certain test families also provides a verification of our formulas (see Remark~\ref{rem:test_via_intersection}).

 The paper is organized as follows.
-In Section~\ref{moduli of curves} we remind basic facts about the moduli space of spin curves and its Picard group.
-In Section~\ref{technical} we analyze the asymptotic behaviour of the linear system $|L+p|$, define $\L$ and homomorphisms from it to $\CMcal{L}^{\otimes(-1)}_p$ and $\CMcal{L}_q^{\otimes 5}$, and compute the degeneration loci of these homomorphisms.
-Finally, in Section~\ref{thetatata} we construct the section mentioned above using theta functions, compute its divisor and drive the formula for $[\Cau]$.
+In Section~\ref{sec:moduli_of_spin_curves} we recall some basic facts about the moduli space of odd spin curves and its compactification constructed by Cornalba.
+In Section~\ref{sec:construction_over_the_smooth_part} we consider another spaces that parametrize spin curves with several additional data.
+As a result we end up with relations between $\lambda$ and $[\W]$ and $[\Cau]$.
+In Section~\ref{sec:test_curves} we compute intersection numbers of $\cW$ and $\cCau$ with several test families and this completes the preparation for the proof of Theorem~\ref{thm:caustic_and_base_point_divisors_formula}.
+The computations of Section~\ref{sec:test_curves} also provide a verification of the boundary contribution in the formulas in Theorem~\ref{thm:caustic_and_base_point_divisors_formula}.
+Finally, in Section~\ref{sec:verification_section} we verify the relation between $\lambda$ and $[\W]$ and $[\Cau]$.